jtfrey/urltest/README.md

   --generations/-g <#>         maximum number of generations to iterate

+  --base-url/-U <remote URL>   the base URL to which the content should be mirrored;
+                               if this parameter is omitted then each <entity> must be a pair of values:  the local file/directory and the base URL to which to mirror it:

+                                 <entity> = <file|directory> <remote URL>

-  --base-url/-U <URL>          the base URL to which the content should be mirrored --host-mapping/-m <hostmap>  provide a static DNS mapping for a hostname and TCP/IP
+                               if the --base-url/-U option is used, then <entity> is just the <file|directory> portion --host-mapping/-m <hostmap>  provide a static DNS mapping for a hostname and TCP/IP port
-                               port